Hungarian Technical and Transportation Museum

 The museum has a unique collection of locomotives and railway cars on a 1:5 scale.
 This means that a locomotive of, for example, 10 m length is reproduced with all details in a 2 m length model.
 The models represent a wide range of railway technology.
 The museum shows also a locomotive and wagon in real size with a railway station of the 1900s.

-In other parts of the museum are shown:
+Other parts of the museum are shown: